-https://bewell.utk.edu/wp-content/uploads/sites/26/2018/03/UT-smoke-free-campus-policy.pdf.
-As used in this section, "smoke" or "smoking" means inhaling, exhaling, burning or carrying any lighted cigar, cigarette (including, electronic cigarette) pine, or other lighted to bases
+https://bewell.utk.edu/wp-

-(including electronic cigarette) pipe or other lighted tobacco product in any manner or in any form.
+content/uploads/sites/26/2018/03/UT-smoke-free-campus-policy.pdf.
+As used in this section, "smoke" or "smoking" means inhaling, exhaling, burning or carrying any lighted cigar, cigarette (including electronic cigarette) pipe or other lighted tobacco product in any manner or in any form.
 Smoking devices, including, but not limited to electronic cigarettes, pipes, bongs and hookahs, are not permitted in residence halls.